Tongariro Double Circuit - Part 2 - Round the Mountain

 We did walk on in the end, but regretted it a bit.
 The backcountry huts are one of the most amazing things we experienced in New Zealand, the system is just so unique.
 We knew we'd miss it.

 On the way back we suddenly came across signs with the Te Araroa Marker on it - so we did catch up with the trail again - which made us miss the time we had spent long-distance hiking even more.
-But we continued on and were still glad, when we finally arrived at the carpark and could dump our backpacks in and let our legs rest.
+But we continued on and were still glad when we finally arrived at the carpark and could dump our backpacks in the trunk and let our legs rest.